Raymond-Iacobacci/TheDebtCollectorsRepository/README.md

-# Setting Up a Google Cloud Project on Google Cloud Console
+# Google Cloud Documentation
-This documentation provides a step-by-step guide to setting up a Google Cloud Project on the Google Cloud Console, integrating Cloud SQL, and deploying Docker containers to Cloud Run.
+This documentation provides a step-by-step guide to setting up a Google Cloud Project on the Google Cloud Console, integrating Cloud SQL into your project, and deploying Docker containers to Cloud Run.

+## Setting up Google Cloud Project

-## Prerequisites
+### Prerequisites
 - A Google account
 - Billing information

 ### 1. Sign in to Google Cloud Console
 1. Navigate to the [Google Cloud Console](https://console.cloud.google.com/).